dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

 # Breaking down *return true to win* using properties

 The idea of *return true to win* exercises is to build a value such as a given function returns `true`.
-Values can be of any types but can also be restricted to objects, arrays, functions depending on the problem statement.
+Values can be of any type but can also be restricted to objects, arrays, functions depending on the problem statement.
 This article focuses on applying property based testing to solve such problems.

 Examples of such puzzles are available at: https://alf.nu/ReturnTrue